Older people dying on job at higher rate than all workers

 Eight states saw their overall workplace fatality rate drop, even as the rate for older workers increased: Massachusetts, Michigan, Montana, Nevada, New York, Texas, Utah and Washington.

-In two states - North Dakota and Wisconsin - the trend was reversed; older worker accident rates got smaller while the accident rate overall increased.
+In two states — North Dakota and Wisconsin — the trend was reversed; older worker accident rates decreased while the accident rate overall increased.

 In 2006, the fatal accident rate among older workers in the Las Vegas metropolitan area was lower than the rate among all workers.
 But by 2015, the rate of deaths among older workers more than doubled even as the rate among all workers declined.